Delhi under cloud of smog, considers traffic measures to ease pollution

 "We are now calling this a pollution epidemic.
 Our advisory to people is to stay at home, if possible work from home," said K.K.
 Aggarwal, president of the Indian Medical Association.

-Levels of PM 2.5, tiny particulate matter that reaches deep into the lungs, remained above 700 in the city's worst affected areas on Monday.
+Levels of PM 2.5, tiny particulate matter that reaches deep into the lungs, were above 700 in the city's worst affected areas on Monday.

 That is nearly 30 times a mean guideline of 25 micrograms per cubic meter on average over a 24-hour period set by the World Health Organization (WHO), which says outdoor air pollution killed 3.7 million people globally in 2012.